Get insider access

 3. Best Small Soundbar Under $500

 If you don't have a lot of room in your setup, you can always opt for a small standalone bar like the Sonos Beam (Gen 2).
-Since it doesn't come with a subwoofer like the LG SP8YA, it takes up even less space in your living room.
-Plus, the bar is less than 25 inches wide, so it easily fits underneath your TV stand or monitor.
-With a wide and immersive soundstage, the bar offers a performance that rivals some home theater speakers.
-Audio formats like Dolby Atmos and Dolby Digital bring sound effects to the space around the bar, so you feel more immersed in your audio.
+Since it doesn't come with a subwoofer like the JBL Bar 500, it takes up even less space in your living room.
+The bar is less than 25 inches wide, so it easily fits underneath your TV stand or monitor.
+You don't have to sacrifice sound quality with a small bar, either.
+This bar brings a wide and immersive soundstage performance that actually rivals that of some home theater speakers.
+Audio formats like Dolby Atmos and Dolby Digital are more immersive and life-like as a result.

-Plus, this soundbar comes with many of the same features as Sonos's more premium offerings.
-For example, it's compatible with the Sonos S2 app, which you can use to connect the bar with other Sonos products to spread audio throughout your room.
-Also, the TruePlay room correction tool is designed to automatically calibrate the bar's output based on your room's unique acoustics.
-It's only available with iOS devices at this time, but Android users can still manually adjust the bar's sound with its bass and treble adjustments.
+This soundbar has many of the same features as Sonos's more premium offerings.
+For example, its companion app allows you to connect the bar with other Sonos products to spread audio throughout your room.
+Also, the TruePlay room correction tool automatically calibrates the bar's output based on your room's unique acoustics.
+It's only available with iOS devices at this time, but if you're an Android user, you can still manually adjust the bar's sound with its bass and treble adjustments.
 Of course, without a sub, you don't get as much rumble in the bass.
-But if you're low on space and mostly listen to content without a lot of bass mixed in, it's a solid choice.
+Still, it's a solid choice if you're low on space and mostly listen to content without a lot of bass mixed in.

 See our review